-Diarrhea; dizziness; drowsiness; headache; joint pain or stiffness; loss of appetite; mild nausea; mild pain, redness, swelling, itching, bruising, tenderness, or hardness of the skin around the injection site; muscle cramps; sore throat; stomach pain; tiredness; vomiting; weakness.
+Dizziness; drowsiness; headache; joint pain or stiffness; loss of appetite; mild nausea; mild pain, redness, swelling, itching, bruising, tenderness, or hardness of the skin around the injection site; muscle cramps; nose or throat irritation; toothache; trouble sleeping; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); anxiety; chest, jaw, or left arm pain; confusion; cough; dark urine; fainting; fast or irregular heartbeat; fever; new or worsening mental or mood problems (eg, depression); numbness of an arm or leg; one-sided weakness; pain, redness, or swelling in the legs; pale stools; seizures; severe or persistent constipation or stomach pain; shortness of breath; slurred speech; sudden, severe headache or vomiting; suicidal thoughts or actions; symptoms of a severe injection-site reaction (eg, severe pain, severe swelling or hardness of the skin, lumps, blisters, skin color changes, dark scabbing, an open wound at the injection site); vision changes; wheezing; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, eyes, face, lips, or tongue); anxiety; chest, jaw, or left arm pain; confusion; decreased attention; fainting; fast or irregular heartbeat; fever; new or worsening mental or mood problems (eg, depression); numbness of an arm or leg; one-sided weakness; pain, redness, or swelling in the legs; persistent cough; persistent trouble sleeping; seizures; severe or persistent constipation; severe or persistent dizziness or drowsiness; shortness of breath; slow, shallow, or difficult breathing; slurred speech; sudden, severe headache or vomiting; suicidal thoughts or actions; symptoms of a severe injection-site reaction (eg, severe pain, severe swelling or hardness of the skin, lumps, blisters, skin color changes, dark scabbing, an open wound at the injection site); symptoms of liver problems (eg, dark urine, pale stools, severe or persistent nausea, stomach pain, or loss of appetite; unusual tiredness); vision changes; wheezing; yellowing of the skin or eyes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.